-Pokemon Go IV vs CP - The differences explained | Dexerto.com
+Pokemon Go IV vs CP - The differences explained - Dexerto

+Pokemon Go allows you to become the best trainer Pokemon has ever seen by venturing out into the real world (with even more changes designed to help!).
+To do that, though, you’ll need to understand all of its systems and metrics.

 Pokemon caught in Pokemon Go have two key metrics: IV and CP.
-They both measure the potential and power of a Pokemon.
-Here are explanations for both IV and CP, and the differences between them.
+Respectively, they measure a species’ potential and power.
+Here are explanations for both IV and CP within the game, and more importantly, the differences between them.

 IV stands for individual values, which is something every Pokemon has.
-They determine your Pokemon's potential, indicating how good they can be once fully powered up.
+They determine your Pokemon’s potential in comparison to others of the same species, indicating how good they can be once fully powered up.

-IVs are broken down into three statistics: attack, defense and stamina (HP).
-Each of these statistics have an IV of 0 to 15.
-Therefore, perhaps the easiest way to think of these scores is in either terms of a score out of 45, or as a percentage.
+IVs are broken down into three statistics: attack, defense, and stamina (HP).
+Each of these statistics has an IV of 0 to 15.
+Therefore, perhaps the easiest way to think of these scores is as either a score out of 45, or as a percentage.

 For example, a total IV score of 40 out of 45 (89%) would indicate a strong Pokemon, at least for that species.
 It is estimated that the chance of getting a perfect IV Pokemon is 1 in 4,096, although the chances of a 100 IV Pokemon varies depending on how you capture them.

-Earning Pokemon from hatching eggs, completing field research tasks and winning Raid Battles all drastically increase the chance of a perfect IV species.
+Earning Pokemon from hatching eggs, completing field research tasks, and winning Raid Battles all drastically increase the chance of a perfect IV species.

-The attack, defense and stamina stats do the following:
+The attack, defense, and stamina stats do the following:

 - Attack: A factor determining how much damage a Pokemon can cause